monsoonmaelstrom/book2/book2.md

 Peter sighs, but still doesn’t say anything.

 “I told Liam that you make it hard to trust you when you do shit like that, and he said it was sorted.
-That you two had talked and he was sure you wouldn’t do anything like that again, and not just because he broke your nose.
+That you two had talked and he was sure you wouldn’t do anything like that again, and not because he broke your nose.
 When I asked why, he said I should ask you,” I lie.

 Peter sighs again.
 Several minutes pass in silence, but I wait.